riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/CompileAllScripts/README.md

 __2. Edit `task.py`__

-Once found, the task name can be added into the script following the same format as the other tasks.
+Once found, the task name can be added into the script following the same format as the other tasks:

 	elif task_name == "<task_name>":
 		if current_task != "<task_name>":